tomsilver/pddlgym/README.md

 - Typing (including hierarchical)
 - Quantifiers (forall, exists)
 - Disjunctions (or)
+- Equality

-Notable features that we do not currently support include equality (blocked by: parsing and inference), conditional effects (blocked by: inference).
+Notable features that we do not currently support include constants, conditional effects, action costs.

 Several PDDL environments are included, such as:
 - Sokoban